TatchouYopaGertrudeNelly/demo-repo/README.md

-# prime numbers
+# Prime numbers
-Demo for simple calculator.
+Using C programming to find if a number is prime or not!